Atry/MIXIN/specification.md

   - address: [Address] # Adds an 'address' property using the 'Address' mixin
 ```

-In this example, the `person_with_address` mixin inherits from `Person` and includes a nested `address` property that references the `Address` mixin.
+In this example, the `person_with_address` mixin inherits from `Person` and includes a nested `address` property that inherits the `Address` mixin.

-### 2.3 References and Inheritance
+### 2.3 Inheritance

-In MIXIN, references and inheritance are equivalent concepts.
-By referencing another mixin, the current mixin inherits all properties and scalar values from the referenced mixin.
-A reference is represented as an array of strings that indicate the path to the target mixin.
+In MIXIN, inheritance is the mechanism by which the current mixin inherits all properties and scalar values from another mixin.
+An inheritance is represented as an array of strings that indicate the path to the target mixin.

 #### Grouping Property Definitions in Lists

-When defining a mixin, you can optionally put properties in lists, i.e. the `-` symbol in YAML, to indicate the hierarchical structure of properties.
+When defining a mixin, you can optionally put properties in lists (i.e., using the `-` symbol in YAML) to indicate the hierarchical structure of properties.
 When a mixin inherits from other mixins, properties must be prefixed with `-` to avoid confusion between inheritance chains and property declarations.
 This prefix is optional when there is no inheritance.

 **Why Use the `-` Prefix for Properties**